Visual Identity for International iGaming Brand

-How I designed a logo for an international brand
+How I Designed a Logo for an international brand

 I made notes of thoughts, sketches, etc., onto sticky notes to keep track of time.
 Then once I had finalized the concepts, I organized them into folders on Google Drive.
 Using a tool called Canva allowed me to design full-colour layouts very quickly.
 With the help of Photoshop Elements 12, I cut out shapes and letters from photos and illustrations already found on Pinterest.
 Once I finished cutting out images, I uploaded them into Adobe Illustrator, where I adjusted and modified them according to client specifications.

-In addition to sharing assets easily, I love the fact that this program allows you to change font sizes on individual objects.
+In addition to sharing assets easily, I love that this program allows you to change font sizes on individual objects.
 Doing this helped tremendously in making text easier to read on mobile devices.
 If you don’t know how to do that yet, check out our guide to optimizing web pages for mobile screens.

 The initial idea of the spinning casino chip

 From the moment I saw the actual physical chips, I knew I couldn’t stop thinking about them.
 Their shape reminded me of coins.
-There’s a hole in the centre surrounded by raised ridges.
+There’s a hole in the center surrounded by raised ridges.
 As soon as I put together a rough sketch of what I envisioned, I knew it was perfect.

-Many tutorials show how to recreate the effect yourself for anyone who wants to add custom backgrounds to their own creations.
+Many tutorials show how to recreate the effect yourself for anyone who wants to add custom backgrounds to their creations.
 You can find the links under the Resources section.

-How I created the brand identity
+How I Created the brand identity

 Finally, I gave myself a strict timeline.
 I knew I had less than two weeks to deliver this project.
-I needed to deliver high-quality artworks fast, even without sacrificing any creativity.
+I needed to deliver high-quality artwork fast, even without sacrificing any creativity.
 Thankfully, I discovered an excellent resource for learning Adobe Illustrator shortcuts.

 By utilizing these techniques, I managed to finish the project on schedule.
 And the outcome was exactly what we had hoped for.